censys/censys-python/docs/usage-cli.rst

     censys asm add-seeds -j '["1.1.1.1"]'

 You can add seeds from JSON or CSV files.
 JSON is assumed unless ``--csv`` is specified.
-The CSV file option is shown here .
+The CSV file option is shown here.

 .. prompt:: bash

     censys asm add-seeds --csv -i 'good_seeds.csv'

+.. list-table:: CSV File Format
+   :header-rows: 1

+   * - type
+     - value
+     - label
+   * - IP_ADDRESS
+     - 1.1.1.1
+     - Example Label
+   * - DOMAIN_NAME
+     - one.one.one.one
+     - Example Label

 You can also add seeds from STDIN using the ``-i -`` argument.
 In the example below we are adding IPs from a Censys Search.